Data Monetization for Publishers: How to Collect and Sell Data [Ultimate Guide]

 If you have a partnership with a specific advertiser, you can collect your data segments and activate them on the advertiser’s media buying platform (DSP).
 Sales occur on the CPM model: you set a price for 1000 impressions.
 Sometimes advertisers are willing to pay only for the unique users in the segment at a fixed price.

 Price model: CPM / revenue share

 Public sales are carried out through the data exchange platform on a CPM model or for a percentage of the revenue received from advertising (revenue share).

-After Safari and Firefox canceled cookies, we can no longer recognize the users in these browsers.
-Google Chrome will phase out cookies in 2022, and the value of third-party cookies will drop to zero.
+After Safari and Firefox canceled cookies, we can no longer recognize users in these browsers.
+Google Chrome will phase out cookies in 2022, and the value of 3rd-party cookies will drop to zero.
 The decision will impact the entire industry and we’re yet to see the results.

-Surely, the value of first-party data accumulated on a publisher site will tremendously increase, but trading this data will be problematic.
+Surely, the value of 1st-party data accumulated on a publisher’s site will tremendously increase, but trading this data will be problematic.
 Since publishers track and collect audience data in different ways, it will be difficult for brands to assess overlapping audiences and consolidate data.
 The industry needs a unified user identifier for the entire market to manage data effectively.